Delayed and cancelled trains

 What applies for time-based passes?

-If you have a time-based pass, such as a monthly or annual pass, and experience repeated delays or cancelled trains, you have the right to a price reduction according the train operator’s own provisions.
-So you have to read the conditions for your time-based pass to find out what you can demand.
+If you have a time-based pass, such as a monthly or annual pass, and experience repeated delays or cancelled trains, you have the right to a price reduction according to the train operator’s own provisions.
+You need to read the conditions for your time-based pass to find out what you can demand.

 Right to food and lodging